 No.1037 was exported from the USA at the end of 2008 and Stephan bought the car from a Netherlands dealer at the Techno-Classic in April 2009.
 The car (pictured in the Styrian mountains), is still in its unrestored condition and drives very well.

-When Ray aquired No.1039 it was in a partially dismantled state, but the bodywork was generally sound and painted in a silver-gray shade.
-A full restoration of the car was completed over the course of eight months and nowadays he's out enjoying the balmy SoCal climes in a metallic burgundy roadster that attracts more attention than many exotic cars costing a whole lot more.
+Alex Haugland bought this car in 2016 from dealer, Kurt Tanner.
+The previous owner, Ray Bragassa had acquired Chassis No.1039 in a partially dismantled state, but the bodywork was generally sound and painted in a silver-gray shade.
+A full restoration of the car was completed over the course of eight months and he ejoyed the balmy SoCal climate in a metallic burgundy roadster that attracted more attention than many exotic cars costing a whole lot more.
 Ray's pride and joy was featured in the June/July 2004 issue of Triumph World in an article by Andy Wilsheer.
 For more details and pictures of the restoration of this car see Andy Wilsheer's complete writeup in Walsall Wonder.